abhishakejutur/call_logs_access_app_6/README.md

 ### **Introduction:**

 In the era of advanced mobile technology, creating applications that enhance user experience is imperative.
 One such application that can be beneficial is a Call Logs Access App, developed using the Flutter framework.
-This essay will guide you through the process of building a Flutter application that allows users to access and manage their call logs efficiently.
+This overview will guide you through the process of building a Flutter application that allows users to access and manage their call logs efficiently.

 ### **I. Understanding the Flutter Framework:**